Updated: 12/05/19 | December 5th, 2019

 Oh, and be prepared that you WILL fall in love with this continent.

-Helen’s story (as well as my friend Zach’s experience) shows that while there maybe be touts, scams, and petty crime (my friend got robbed at knifepoint in Malawi), if you keep your wits about you and use some common sense, you can safely backpack around the continent of Africa.
+Helen’s story (as well as my friend Zach’s experience) shows that while there maybe be touts, scams, and petty crime, if you keep your wits about you and use some common sense, you can safely backpack around the continent of Africa.

 Just like any other place in the world.